Consumer price inflation, UK: January 2025

 While the Consumer Prices Index including owner occupiers' housing costs (CPIH) is our lead and most comprehensive measure of consumer price inflation, the Consumer Prices Index (CPI) is based on a harmonised methodology developed by Eurostat and allows for international comparisons to be drawn.
 For more information on the use cases for our consumer price inflation statistics, please refer to our Measuring changing prices and costs for consumers and households: December 2023 article.

-Figure 8 shows CPI inflation for the UK against the European Union (EU) average and selected Group of Seven (G7) countries.
+Figure 8 shows annual CPI inflation for the UK against the European Union (EU) average and selected Group of Seven (G7) countries.
 While the UK CPI is produced on a comparable basis with EU countries, the United States Harmonised Index of Consumer Prices (HICP) measure differs in some respects (see Footnote 1 of Figure 8).
-The UK’s CPI inflation rate of 1.7% was above the first (or “flash”) estimate of inflation for France (1.5%) and was slightly below the flash estimate for Germany (1.8%) in the 12 months to September 2024.
+The UK's CPI inflation rate of 3.0% was above the first (or "flash") estimates of inflation for France (1.8%) and Germany (2.8%) in the 12 months to January 2025.

 Figure 9 shows the annual inflation rates for the CPI all goods and all services series, together with CPI excluding energy, food, alcohol and tobacco (often referred to as core CPI).
 The headline CPI inflation rate is added for comparison.